GoogleChrome/web.dev/content/fast/serve-responsive-images/codelab-responsive-images-grunt.md

 glitch: responsive-images-resize-with-grunt
 ---

+This sample demonstrates a quick way to use `grunt` to resize images.

-1. View `gruntfile.js` for an example of how to use Grunt to resize images.
+- View `gruntfile.js` for an example of how to use Grunt to resize images.